-Additionally, FIG. 10 describes adding coordinates to emphasize features (anatomical landmarks) of the object or the generic form.
-"The CAD/CAM software plurally represents the feature coordinate by computing a plurality of parametric curves extending through the feature coordinate (126).
-These parametric curves are used to provide additional coordinates, thereby preventing the feature from being smoothed out or eliminated."
-EX-1010 9:25-39; EX-1003 ¶122.
+Additionally, as illustrated in FIG. 10, additional coordinates can be added to emphasize features (anatomical landmarks) of the object or the generic form.
+The additional coordinates ensure that the anatomical feature is not smoothed out, or otherwise eliminated, either by system operators or by the CAD/CAM software.
+EX-1010 9:25-32; EX-1003 ¶125.

 Finally, the resulting representation may be further deformed by a "free-form deformation technique."
 EX-1010 9:40-55.
 As illustrated in FIG. 11, using this method a surface coordinate "is selected and moved to a new position" thereby creating "local effects" in which the deformation to the surface geometry "decrease[s] radially about the point of interest."
-Id.; EX-1003 ¶123.
+Id.; EX-1003 ¶126.